swiss365/infra_swiss365/README.md

 After applying the module the outputs provide the public IP addresses of the servers and the load balancer.

+Every deployment also creates a dedicated firewall named with the `customer_id` prefix.
+The firewall is automatically attached to all servers so that each customer's traffic is isolated.

 ## Multi-customer usage

 Use the `customer_id` variable to prefix all resource names.
 Create a separate